 Because New Smyrna Beach is only 15 miles of Daytona, you can sneak to the excitement when you need a break from your quiet little beach town.

 Don't be fooled by the quiet New Smyrna Beach, for it still offers world-class spas, golfing, and luxury dining.
 The area has an artsy vibe that older adults really appreciate.

 These are Some of Best Places to Retire in Florida

-Now that you know some of the best places to retire in Florida, it's time you start planning your golden years.
+Now that you know some of the best places in Florida to retire, it's time you start planning your golden years.
 Whether you want to settle in the big city or a quiet beach town, Florida has a place for you.

-Some of the most popular places to retire include Tampa, Key West, Fort Myers, Naples, Clearwater, and more.
+Some of the most popular retirement cities in Florida include Tampa, Key West, Fort Myers, Naples, Clearwater, and more.

-Are you looking for assisted living when you retire?
+Are you wondering, "Where can I find retirement places near me?"
 Visit us to help you find the type of care you need.